chris-lovejoy/site/_posts/51 Stats ML /2020-10-31-correlation-causation.md

 | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |
 | Source: [What is the role of AI in healthcare?
 What the current evidence shows](https://www.youtube.com/watch?v=NdL6RW7Aa30) — Chris Lovejoy.
 [Original paper](https://www.thelancet.com/pdfs/journals/langas/PIIS2468-1253%2819%2930411-X.pdf). |

-But sometimes we can’t do an RCT.
-Maybe we’ve already collected the data.
-Or maybe we’re investigating a variable we can’t change (like the impact of genetics, or the weather).
+But sometimes we can't do an RCT.
+Maybe we've already collected the data.
+Or maybe we're investigating a variable we can't change (like the impact of genetics, or the weather).
 What can we do?

-There’s a neat mathematical approach here, called **‘stratifying on the confounders’**.
-I won’t go into the detail here, but essentially it removes the confounders by summing up every possible combination of their values.
+There's a neat mathematical approach here, called **'stratifying on the confounders'**.
+I won't go into the detail here, but essentially it removes the confounders by summing up every possible combination of their values.
 (If interested, Judea Pearl is a pioneer in this field, and outlines the methodology [here](http://bayes.cs.ucla.edu/PRIMER/primer-ch3.pdf).
 A shorter, simpler description is shared by Ferenc Huszár [here](https://www.inference.vc/untitled/)).

 ### **Causality: the future of machine learning?**